buttondown/themes/README.md

 - [ ] Unified context variables across all templates.

 In time, if you have questions, concerns, or bugs to report about the markup, feel free to file an issue!

+## Organization

+The repository is organized into the following directories:

+- `base`: The base styles for the themes.
+- `themes`: The themes themselves.